awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 The MetaStore generates the Wrapped CMPs, and then stores them \(in encrypted form\) in an internal DynamoDB table\.
 The partition key is the name of the Most Recent Provider material; the sort key its version number\.
 The materials in the table are protected by an internal DynamoDB Encryption Client, including an item encryptor and internal [cryptographic materials provider](concepts.md#concept-material-provider) \(CMP\)\.

 You can use any type of internal CMP in your MetaStore, including the a [Direct KMS Provider](wrapped-provider.md), a Wrapped CMP with cryptographic materials that you provide, or a compatible custom CMP\.
-If the internal CMP in your MetaStore is a Direct KMS Provider, your reusable wrapping and signing keys are protected under your [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys)\.
+If the internal CMP in your MetaStore is a Direct KMS Provider, your reusable wrapping and signing keys are protected under a [AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\)\.
 The MetaStore calls AWS KMS every time it adds a new CMP version to its internal table or gets a CMP version from its internal table\.

 ### Setting a time\-to\-live value<a name="most-recent-provider-ttl"></a>